vinograd47/ctest-ext/docs/usage/quick_start.md

 # Quick start

-The CTest Extension module is supposed to be used in a project CTest script.
+The CTest Extension module is supposed to be used in a project's CTest script.
 Project developers provide the testing script (along with source code or separately), and testers use this script to perform project testing.